 MAP’s textiles, craft and design collection includes important examples of textile traditions of the subcontinent, such as patolas, chintz hangings, kalamkaris, pahari rumaals, phulkaris and kanthas, in addition to works representative of many other techniques and styles.
 It is also home to a variety of decorative arts such as furniture, design, and jewellery that demonstrate the extraordinary technical expertise of Indian artisans working in these fields.

-MAP’s Virtual Launch in December 2020
+Museum of Art and Photography’s Virtual Launch in December 2020

 For the last three years, the museum has been organising a variety of education and outreach programmes in the local community, whilst the construction of the museum has been in progress.
 Despite the postponement of the opening of the physical museum, MAP has been busy.
 It will officially launch digitally on 5 December. embarking on the challenges of the new environment and creating an opportunity to reach global audiences.
 To mark its launch, MAP will present a week-long virtual programme of events Art (is) Life and inaugurate their ‘Museums without Borders’ initiative with performances in music, dance, poetry and technology, by leading professionals, including art historian Dr B N Goswamy, filmmaker Nandita Das, and artist, Jitish Kallat.
 Each consequent day of the programme will celebrate one of the six departments of the museum’s collection and be accompanied by a commissioned performance at 7pm IST/1.30pm GMT.

-The Story of Bangalore
+The Story of Bangaluru

 There is also a new addition to the Bengaluru cityscape – the façade of MAP on Kasturba Road has been transformed into a large, colourful mural by local artists during the construction of the museum, brought to life by the local Aravani Art Project and entitled The Story of Bangalore.
 The museum’s online offerings including talks, collections, a blog, searchable database and a children’s education area.